 Matty and his daughter, Ari, spend a lot of time together, especially in the kitchen.
-For one of their coking adventures, the daddy and daughter team cooked roti and curry.
+For one of their cooking adventures, the daddy and daughter team cooked roti and curry.

 Matty is a C4 quadriplegic, and preparing food in the kitchen serves a dual purpose.
 It's a form of therapy to help strengthen his arms and hands, and it's also a bonding opportunity with his daughter.

 Matty and Ari take turns kneading the dough in order to make the roti; Matty coaches Ari, as she adeptly kneads the dough.

 At the stove, Matty stirs the pot of curried potato and sauce that will accompany the roti, while his daughter continues kneading.